 - OS drive restorations provide image level recovery.

 - After an OS drive restoration, original OS drives are deleted after 7 days.

-- UT-V does not provide VM-specific OS or system-level administration.
+- UT-VMG does not provide VM-specific OS or system-level administration.

-- UT-V is not designed to provide disaster recovery capabilities.
+- UT-VMG is not designed to provide disaster recovery capabilities.

-- UT-V does not integrate with any non-ITS owned hardware.
+- UT-VMG does not integrate with any non-ITS owned hardware.

 - Customers must provide the media and license keys for any applications.
 With ITS provided templates, Windows guests must use the campus Key Management Service (KMS).

-- Customers must install and keep current the VM Hardware and Tools for their VMs.
+- Customers must install and keep current the VM Hardware and Tools for their VMs and templates.

-- UT-V Customers are encouraged to request VM snapshots prior to performing high-risk maintenance on their VMs.
+- UT-VMG Customers are encouraged to create VM snapshots prior to performing high-risk maintenance on their VMs.